 School Board’s Role

 City Tree’s School Board sets policy, gives long term direction, establishes the budget, and oversees the scholarship fund.
-The five member board is appointed by the senior pastor of First Presbyterian Church, serves two year terms, and consists of church members and school parents.
-The school board president, Kate Page, can be reached at Office@citytree.org.
+The five -seven member board is appointed by the senior pastor of First Presbyterian Church, serves three year terms, and consists of church members and school parents.
+The school board president, Karen Baker, can be reached at CTCSSchoolBoard@citytree.org.